Existence of constant mean curvature surfaces with controlled topology in 3-manifolds: Regularity and multiplicity one

-We conclude that $n(u_k',B_{s(K)^2}(0),B_{\eta(K)}^{\Pi'})$ is equal to $N$ for $k$ sufficiently large.
+We conclude that $n(u_k',B_{s(K'(A))^2}(0),B_{\eta(K'(A))}^{\Pi'})$ is equal to $N$ for $k$ sufficiently large.
 Therefore, for $k$ sufficiently large we have

-as desired. \end{proof} The previous step shows that for $k$ large enough, $u_k'$ satisfies the conclusion of the Lemma; this yields the desired contradiction.
-Thus there exist $\varepsilon_0$ and $r', \ell', u', \Pi'$ as in the conclusion of the lemma, and by Lemma \ref{lem: critical-rescaled-functional}, $u'$ is $\theta\ell'^{-1}r'^{-\frac{3}{2}}$-critical for the rescaled functional. \end{proof}
+as desired. \end{proof} The previous step shows that for $k$ large enough, $u_k'$ satisfies the conclusion of the proposition; this yields the desired contradiction.
+Thus there exist $\varepsilon_0$ and $r', \ell', u', \Pi'$ as in the conclusion of the proposition, and by Lemma \ref{lem: critical-rescaled-functional}, $u'$ is $\theta\ell'^{-\frac{5}{2}}$-critical for the rescaled functional. \end{proof}

 With this proposition in hand, we are able to establish the multiplicity one in the limit.